jlferrete/jlferrete/README.md

 Hi, my name is Jose Luis 👋 💻 I'm a web developer who is passionate about creating technology to elevate people, learning new tips every day and building community.
 Some technologies I enjoy working with include PHP, Spring Boot and Angular.
 I work at [SDOS](https://www.sdos.es/en) as a WordPress Developer.
 What's more, I have a large work experience as a salesman.
 For this reason, I know how shop works.
 I am able to create awesome shopping web pages.

-Please do not hesitate to contact me if you require any futher information.
+Please do not hesitate to contact me if you require any futher information at the following links:
 <p align="center">
   	<a href="https://jlferrete.com"><img alt="Website" src="https://img.shields.io/website?down_color=lightgrey&down_message=offline&style=plastic&up_color=green&up_message=online&url=https%3A%2F%2Fjlferrete.com"></a>
 	<a href="https://twitter.com/jlferrete"><img src="https://img.shields.io/twitter/follow/jlferrete?label=Twitter&style=social" alt="Twitter"></a>